-Stroke is the fifth leading cause of death and disability in adults in the United States, according to the National Stroke Association.
+Stroke is the fifth leading cause of death among adults in the United States, according to the National Stroke Association.
+It’s also the leading cause of disability.
 Yet, since many people don’t know the symptoms of a stroke, they may ignore them and delay seeking treatment.

 Sometimes, a blockage or break occurs in a blood vessel.
 This can cut off the blood supply to an area of your body.
 When this happens to the vessels that supply blood to your heart muscle, it’s called a heart attack.
 When this happens to vessels in your brain, it’s called a “brain attack,” or stroke.

-If you think that you are having a stroke, there are classic symptoms that you should look for.
+If you think that you’re having a stroke, there are classic symptoms that you should look for.
 These happen suddenly, and include:

 - trouble speaking or understanding